 All new Trustees participate in a voluntary induction programme with training offered from a local provider.
 All Trustees are issued with a copy of the DfE Governors Handbook giving a wide range of information and guidance relating to the governance of an academy.
-A programme of Trustee Training is provided according to need and specific roles.
+A programme of Trustee training is provided according to need and specific roles.
 A skills audit is carried out bi-annually and training accessed according to needs indicated.
-Annually, the Board of Trustees has a training event which looks at Trustees' roles, responsibilities and addresses key issues for Trustee and school development.
+The Board of Trustees holds training events when required based on key issues for Trustee and school development.